-NEO Personality Inventory Test – Ultimate Guide
+NEO Personality Inventory Test Guide: Purpose, Structure, and Tips

 The NEO Personality Inventory test (NEO-PI) is a psychometric assessment tool widely used by employers as a key part of their recruitment process and increasingly as an on-job assessment tool.